meganz/mpenc_doc/source/engineering.rst

   from message parent references and using some of the components below.

-  The component provides an interface with a packet-based transport consisting of (a) one input method to receive data packets; (b) one output pipe to send out data packets; and an interface with the UI consisting of (c) one output pipe for the user to receive notices; (d) various action methods for the user to call, such as sending messages and ending the session; and (e) various query methods similar to those found in Session.
+  The component provides an interface with a packet-based transport consisting of (a) one input method to receive data packets; (b) one output mechanism to send data packets; and an interface with the UI consisting of (c) one output mechanism for the user to receive notices; (d) various action methods for the user to use, such as sending messages and ending the session; and (e) various query methods similar to those found in Session.

   Unlike with Session(a), there is no attempt to simplify SessionBase(d) to